linas/archeo/README.md

   locate, mlocate, plocate and updatedb work.
 * When were these last computed?
 What was the matching file name?
 What was the file metadata at that time?
-* Allow file validation plugins. e.g. JHOVE, Apache Tika of DROID can be used to determine if a file passes basic integrity checks.
+* Allow file validation plugins. e.g. JHOVE, Apache Tika or DROID can be used to determine if a file passes basic integrity checks.

 Tech selection
 --------------
-* Should be possible for ordinary coders to modify and extend.
+* Should be possible for ordinary coders to modify and extend this project.
 Thus, python seems like a reasonable choice.
-Java seems overkill/awkward, and rust not popular enough. (and rust requires compiling).
+Java seems overkill/awkward, and rust not popular enough.
+(And rust requires compiling).
 * Data has to be kept somewhere.
 Ideally, configurable, in some database.
 Postgres, MariaDB and SQLite all seem viable.
 The first two feel like overkill.
 SQLite seems small, simple, easy for now.